How Families Can Have A Safe Holi

 If there is any eye irritation, put your face in a bowl of water and try to rotate the eyeballs.
 This process will help remove the remaining colours.
 If redness or irritation persists, please see an ophthalmologist.

 Children love playing with colours during Holi.
-However, we must ensure that necessary precautions are taken so that colours do not cause any harm to their sensitive skin.
+However, we must ensure that the necessary precautions are taken so that colours do not cause any harm to their sensitive skin.

-Home remedies for the skin post Holi:
+Home remedies for the skin post-Holi:

 To rejuvenate the skin after playing Holi, try these home remedies: